The EU and military AI governance: Forging value-based coalitions in an age of strategic competition

-Programme Director, Editor in Chief (Ulkopolitiikka-magazine)
+Programme Director, Editor in Chief (Finnish Journal of Foreign Affairs)

 Senior Research Fellow